rubaboo/Utils/Document/Resume-eng.md

 * Bronze Medal
 NKPC8(8th Nankai Programming Contest),(2012.3)

-### QUALIFICATIONS

-* Skilled in C/C++, able to solve complex problems through rigorous analysis and code using;

-* Skilled in common algorithms and data structures;

-* Experienced in Python development and front-end development;

-* Sharp-minded and logical, keen observation ability and coordination skills.

 ### WORK EXPERIENCE

+#### Microsoft Research Asia

+(2016.2 - now)

+Research Software Development Engineer at Innovation Engineering Group of MSRA

+Implementing new ideas for ongoing research projects to build robust prototypes for realworld experimentation.

 #### Baidu.com

-(2014.7 - now)
+(2014.7 - 2016.2)

-Software Engineer
-Basic Search Team of "the Phoenix Nest" Search Advertising Engine
+Software Engineer at Basic Search Team of "the Phoenix Nest" Search Advertising Engine

 Phoenix Nest of Baidu is the #1 marketing platform in China which is designed to improve relevance in paid search and increase value for customers.
-Also known as "Google AdWord for China".
+Also known as "Google AdWords for China".

 ##### Responsibilities